sytanta/nuxt-slack/README.md

 This project is based on this comprehensive tutorial:

 - [YouTube Tutorial](https://www.youtube.com/watch?v=lXITA5MZIiI) - Complete walkthrough of building this Slack clone

+## 🐛 Issues

+- Mobile responsiveness needs more work
+- Hydration mismatch warnings from Reka UI
+- Error messages from API and Convex are not displayed properly

 ## 🔮 Future Enhancements